TampereJS/tamperejs-org/README.md

 3. Use that to enable individuals, companies and **new startups**
 4. Get them to share what new they have learned

-Make it fun while doing all of the above.
+Bonus: Make it fun while doing all of the above.

 ## Principles